-You can use time management software or make your own time management chart using a simple spreadsheet.
+Make your own time management chart using a simple spreadsheet, either online or off.

 The white spaces aren’t necessarily free time.
 How they are used may still need to be negotiated.
 But they do highlight the amount of time that is really available to get things done above and beyond the regular routines and commitments of the week.